apache/openwhisk/docs/webactions.md

 ## Handling HTTP requests with actions

 An OpenWhisk action that is not a web action requires both authentication and must respond with a JSON object.
-In contrast, web actions may be invoked without authentication, and may be used to implement HTTP handlers that respond with _headers_, _status code_, and _body_ content of different types.
+In contrast, web actions may be invoked without authentication, and may be used to implement HTTP handlers that respond with _headers_, _statusCode_, and _body_ content of different types.
 The web action must still return a JSON object, but the OpenWhisk system (namely the `controller`) will treat a web action differently if its result includes one or more of the following as top level JSON properties:

 1. `headers`: a JSON object where the keys are header-names and the values are string values for those headers (default is no headers).
-2. `code`: a valid HTTP status code (default is 200 OK).
+2. `statusCode`: a valid HTTP status code (default is 200 OK).
 3. `body`: a string which is either plain text or a base64 encoded string (for binary data).

 The controller will pass along the action-specified headers, if any, to the HTTP client when terminating the request/response.
 Similarly the controller will respond with the given status code when present.
 Lastly, the body is passed along as the body of the response.
 Unless a `content-type header` is declared in the action result’s `headers`, the body is passed along as is if it’s a string (or results in an error otherwise).
 When the `content-type` is defined, the controller will determine if the response is binary data or plain text and decode the string using a base64 decoder as needed.
 Should the body fail to decoded correctly, an error is returned to the caller.